croixbleueqc/python-noops/README.md

 - better exception handling for the cli to display more Human readable errors
 - support Helm repositories v1 !? *(Nexus helm repositories)*
 - environment support for `service-catalog` and `white-label` with an `environments` array
-- json schema validation and ui extension for json form